Jackie's Bag

-Jackie's Bag is an album by American saxophonist Jackie McLean recorded in 1959 and 1960 and released by Blue Note.
+Jackie's Bag is an album by American saxophonist Jackie McLean, recorded in 1959 and 1960 and released by Blue Note.
 It features three tracks with McLean in a quintet featuring trumpeter Donald Byrd, pianist Sonny Clark, bassist Paul Chambers and drummer Philly Joe Jones, and six tracks with a sextet featuring tenor saxophonist Tina Brooks, trumpeter Blue Mitchell, pianist Kenny Drew, bassist Paul Chambers and drummer Art Taylor.

 Reception

-The contemporaneous DownBeat reviewer stated that "All the participants play well, and the thematic content, all McLean's work, is interesting", but added that he preferred McLean's earlier, more intense playing.
-The AllMusic review by Steve Huey stated: "the music on Jackie's Bag finds McLean in a staunchly hard bop mode, with occasional hints of adventurousness".
+The contemporaneous DownBeat reviewer stated, "All the participants play well, and the thematic content, all McLean's work, is interesting", but added that he preferred McLean's earlier, more intense playing.
+The AllMusic review by Steve Huey stated that "the music on Jackie's Bag finds McLean in a staunchly hard bop mode, with occasional hints of adventurousness".